nimbus8/repss/README.md

-[1] *maybe just the mediocre writers like myself...b/c I hear most good writers, the ones worth reading, can write an entire novel over the course of a weekend; just one continuous draft written in ink, preferably by feather, without even a bit of inspiration - because they have long fingers or some sort of visible abnormality(disfigurement) that makes them different from most people.
+[1] *maybe just the mediocre writers like myself...b/c I hear most good writers, the ones worth reading, can write an entire novel over the course of a weekend; just one continuous draft written in ink, preferably by feather, without even a bit of inspiration - because they have incredably long fingers or some sort of visible abnormality(disfigurement) that makes them different from most people.
 They're monsters.
 I don't know about you, but I'm* f***ing *jealous!*